vjardin/zephyr-picoprobe-hello/README.md

 # Zephyr Hello World for Raspberry Pi Debug Probe

 A simple Zephyr OS application that runs on the Raspberry Pi Debug Probe hardware.
-It prints "Bonjour" every second on the UART and blinks the red LED.
+It prints "Bonjour" every second on the UART and blinks all five LEDs.
+Pressing the BOOTSEL button displays a message to guide firmware updates.

 ## Hardware